austin-rausch/minimap-js/README.md

 ### Including it on your page

-Include jQuery and this module on a page.
+Include this module on a page.

 ```html
 <!-- Alternatively can include non-minified files -->